 The Four Stages of a Crisis

 A crisis has up to four distinct phases.
 The goal of crisis planning is to move as quickly from the pre-crisis stage to the post-crisis stage.
-The ideal response would be to eliminate Stage 2 and 3 below with proper planning and responses.
+The ideal is to eliminate Stage 2 and 3 entirely, but that is often beyond your control.

 This is the warning stage.
 The event hasn’t happened yet and you may have not even recognized that it could happen.
-This is the time when you want to assess the impact an actual crisis could have on your company, employees, customers, suppliers, operations and bottom line.
+This is the time to assess the impact an actual crisis could have on your company, employees, customers, suppliers, operations and bottom line.
+This includes any measures you can take to prevent the crisis from occurring in the first place.

-This is the crisis itself.
+The disruption to your business is upon you.
 There’s no turning back now.
 You will lose some ground, events will occur and you may experience some damage.
 Ignoring the situation is not an option.
 The key is to control what you can as much as you can so you can move the situation to the next stage as quickly as possible.
-The acute stage is the shortest of the four phases.
+The acute stage is the shortest of the four phases, even though it may seem like a lifetime when you’re in the middle of it.

 This is the turning point where you can turn a challenge into an opportunity.
-Again, in crisis planning the goal is to go from the first stage, the stage where a crisis could occur to this stage where a crisis either never occurred but was handled quickly and efficiently because you did your due diligence when it comes to planning.
+Again, in crisis planning the goal is to go from the first stage – the stage where a crisis could occur – to this stage where a full-blown crisis never occurred or was handled quickly and efficiently because you did your due diligence when it comes to planning.

 Crisis Intervention 101